 There’s more on the Kings:

-- Killian Hayes has also benefitted from a move to Sacramento, as the former lottery pick agreed to a two-year contract on Sunday after completing a pair of 10-day deals.
+- Killian Hayes has also benefited from a move to Sacramento, as the former lottery pick agreed to a two-year contract on Sunday after completing a pair of 10-day deals.
 Hayes has quickly become a member of the rotation and appears to be a lineup fixture for the rest of the season, giving him some stability after being out of the NBA for most of the past two years.
 “This is what I’ve been working for all year to get back in the league,” Hayes said, per Anderson.
 “I’m just super grateful to be here.”

 - There was some speculation that DeMar DeRozan might be moved before the trade deadline, but he wound up staying put like most of the Kings’ other veterans.
 He has been on a scoring tear lately, including a season-high 41 points on Sunday, and coach Doug Christie is happy to still have him to anchor the offense, Anderson adds.
 “He’s like a comfy blanket,” Christie said.
 “It doesn’t surprise me.
 You watch him go about his business, you watch him work and then you see him play, it’s the same thing.”

-- Christie repeated his opposition to tanking during Sunday’s pre-game press conference, which is posted on NBC Sports Bay Area.
+- Christie repeated his opposition to tanking during Sunday’s pregame press conference, which is posted on NBC Sports Bay Area.
 Christie explained that losing intentionally is detrimental for young players on the team and pointed out that Dallas won the lottery last year after defeating the Kings in the play-in tournament.

 “I’m just super grateful to be here”.. because no one else in the league would be braindead enough to sign me.